 Andrea Kieffer is an American artist, known for her minimalist work, vibrant colors, and bold, yet simple shapes that demand attention.

-She was born in Buffalo, New York, then later moved outside of Montgomery, Alabama to attend private school.
+She was born in Buffalo, New York, then later moved outside of Montgomery, Alabama.
 Growing up in an artistic family, surrounded by filmmakers, interior designers and photographers, Andrea’s art was always supported and encouraged.

 With a love of all things creative ever since childhood, Kieffer experimented with different medium, until she discovered a love for painting and silkscreen prints.
 “Painting provides freedom, while silkscreen printing brings procedure and precision.”